AtheosGame/AtheosGame.github.io/Game/Lore.md

 You are a damned soul, trapped forever in the Underworld...

 Or so you thought, for one day after millennia, for the first time, the gates of the Underworld open before your eyes.

 The Guardians are nowhere to be seen, and the God of the Death has disappeared without notice.

 You are one among thousands of souls and hellish creatures to escape.

-Hell has literally broken loose, and the World is filled with its cursed scourge.
+The Underworld has literally broken loose, and the World is filled with its cursed scourge.

 Creatures take over temples, dungeons, and cities that now lay in ruin - for where the living lived, now rules the dead.